nexiality/documentation/release/nexial-core-v1.2.changelog.md

 ### General
 - fixed internal logic to handle the insertion of Excel rows that avoids the infamous "unreadable content" error.
 The underlying bug (in POI) is documented at https://bz.apache.org/bugzilla/show_bug.cgi?id=57423
+- fixed Nexial email notification so that email settings can be configured either System properties (i.e. `-D`), `project.properties` or data sheets.

 #### [rdbms commands](../commands/rdbms/index)